uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 More recent immigrants have struggled with racism and misconceptions as they come to take their place in the Canadian nation.

 Despite the many barriers to reconciliation, this Commission remains cautiously optimistic.
-At the Alberta National Event in March 2014, TRC Honorary Witness Wab Kinew spoke about the changes that are already happening across this land that give rise to hope.
+At the Alberta National Event in March 2014, =|TRC=Truth and Reconciliation Commission of Canada= Honorary Witness Wab Kinew spoke about the changes that are already happening across this land that give rise to hope.
 He began by explaining that all day he had been carrying with him

 > a ceremonial pipe, a sacred pipe, which when you bind the two sides together—the stem and the bowl—it offers us a model of reconciliation, of two forces coming together to be more powerful than they were otherwise.